fish-shell/fish-shell/sphinx_doc_src/index.rst

 - :kbd:`Tab` `completes <#completion>`_ the current token. :kbd:`Shift, Tab` completes the current token and starts the pager's search mode.

-- :kbd:`Alt+&larr;,Left` and :kbd:`Alt+&rarr;,Right` move the cursor one word left or right (to the next space or punctuation mark), or moves forward/backward in the directory history if the command line is empty.
-If the cursor is already at the end of the line, and an autosuggestion is available, :kbd:`Alt+&rarr;,Right` (or :kbd:`Alt+F`) accepts the first word in the suggestion.
+- :kbd:`Alt+←,Left` and :kbd:`Alt+→,Right` move the cursor one word left or right (to the next space or punctuation mark), or moves forward/backward in the directory history if the command line is empty.
+If the cursor is already at the end of the line, and an autosuggestion is available, :kbd:`Alt+→,Right` (or :kbd:`Alt+F`) accepts the first word in the suggestion.

-- :kbd:`Shift,&larr;,Left` and :kbd:`Shift,&rarr;,Right` move the cursor one word left or right, without stopping on punctuation.
+- :kbd:`Shift,←,Left` and :kbd:`Shift,→,Right` move the cursor one word left or right, without stopping on punctuation.

-- @cursor_key{&uarr;,Up} and @cursor_key{&darr;,Down} (or :kbd:`Control+P` and :kbd:`Control+N` for emacs aficionados) search the command history for the previous/next command containing the string that was specified on the commandline before the search was started.
+- @cursor_key{↑,Up} and @cursor_key{↓,Down} (or :kbd:`Control+P` and :kbd:`Control+N` for emacs aficionados) search the command history for the previous/next command containing the string that was specified on the commandline before the search was started.
 If the commandline was empty when the search started, all commands match.
 See the `history <#history>`_ section for more information on history searching.

-- :kbd:`Alt+&uarr;,Up` and :kbd:`Alt+&darr;,Down` search the command history for the previous/next token containing the token under the cursor before the search was started.
+- :kbd:`Alt+↑,Up` and :kbd:`Alt+↓,Down` search the command history for the previous/next token containing the token under the cursor before the search was started.
 If the commandline was not on a token when the search started, all tokens match.
 See the `history <#history>`_ section for more information on history searching.

 - :kbd:`Control+C` cancels the entire line.